-Mendeley is a freely available reference manager and academic social network with web-based, desktop, and mobile versions.
+Mendeley is a freely available reference manager with web-based and desktop versions.
 You can sync your library of papers between these different versions and across different computers.

 UC Berkeley Mendeley users gain access to Mendeley Institutional Edition (MIE) by accessing Mendeley via a UCB IP address (note: when off-campus, use the proxy browser bookmarklet, or the Mendeley link below, or the VPN Full Tunnel, to take you through a UCB IP address).
 This gives UC Berkeley users 100GB personal library space, 100GB shared library space, 100 collaborators in private groups, and unlimited private groups.
 After leaving UC Berkeley, alumni will have access to MIE for 12 months.
 Contact librarian Becky Miller with questions or problems concerning MIE.